cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 created for the mining industry.
 ```

 Feel free to play around with this a little.
-Here are some things you might try:
+Here are some things you might want
+to try:

 - Display a friendly error message when the API is not reachable.
 - Add an option to select the Wikipedia edition for another language.